rockandruby/shopping_cart/README.md

  Of course, you can add your own steps.
 Just put the name of your step to steps' array in initializer and restart your app .

- Run "rails g shopping_cart:controller MySteps 'first_step' 'second_step' " to generate controller
+ Run "rails g shopping_cart:controller MySteps 'first_step' 'second_step' " to generate controller,
-proper actions and routes for your steps.
+proper actions, views and routes for your steps.
 Don't forget that steps' names should be equal to names in your initializer.
 Don't forget that all entities should be in shopping_cart namespace.
 For instance, to create model for your steps you suppose to run shopping_cart/YourModelName.